Toxe/example-cpp-ci-project/README.md

 [![CircleCI](https://circleci.com/gh/Toxe/example-cpp-ci-project/tree/master.svg?style=svg)](https://circleci.com/gh/Toxe/example-cpp-ci-project/tree/master)
 [![CI](https://github.com/Toxe/example-cpp-ci-project/workflows/CI/badge.svg)](https://github.com/Toxe/example-cpp-ci-project/actions)

 An example project to test and compare different CI (Continuous Integration) services building a C++ project on Linux, Mac, Windows with GCC, Clang (libc++ and libstdc++), MSVC and Clang-cl.
+It uses Vcpkg for installing dependencies.

-Note: This tries to be a simple and robust CI setup that is open for improvements.
+Note: This tries to be a simple and robust CI setup that is a comprehensive introduction and is open for improvements.
 It does not use more advanced configurations like build matrices and instead tries to be a bit more specific (even if that means repetition).

 ### Supported CI services, platforms and Compilers